And welcome back to the EIB network to the Russian Limbaugh program.

 That's the Bush administration on the border.

-We're gonna talk more about this.
+We're going to talk more about this.

-I've got some quotes from the U.S. attorney down in Texas, Johnny Sutton, an old friend of Bush's who was sent down there to do these kinds of uh enforcements against against law enforcement, taking the word of the illegal alien over the border patrol, and having this kind of impact on the morale of our law enforcement officers as an incredible story developing in Texas on this.
+I've got some quotes from the U.S. Attorney down in Texas, Johnny Sutton, an old friend of Bush's who was sent down there to do these kinds of enforcements against law enforcement, taking the word of the illegal alien over the Border Patrol and having this kind of impact on the morale of our law enforcement officers.

 Hi, Victoria.

-How are you doing, Roger?
+How you doing, Roger?

 Okay.

-Third-time caller, Long, long time listener.
+Third-time caller, long, long-time listener.

 Thank you.

-I can't say that it was actually stolen by an i illegal alien, but my daughter's wallet was stolen back in November.
+I can't say that it was actually stolen by an illegal alien, but my daughter's wallet was stolen back in November.

 Wow.

-Uh I can't say it's all by illegal aliens, but one of the huge groups of people that are benefiting from this are the people who are making money.
+I can't say it's all by illegal aliens, but one of the huge groups of people that are benefiting from this are the people who are making money.

-If they find out there's a demand for social security numbers, they know where to go steal them and sell them and make money.
+If they find out there's a demand for Social Security numbers, they know where to go steal them and sell them and make money.

 You can go in there and it's about 20 bucks.

-Uh you can buy a social security card.
+You can buy a Social Security card.

-Well, what makes it interesting was when we went down to our local Social Security office to get the new card.
+Well, what makes it interesting was when we went down to our local Social Security office to get the new card, I told the lady we would like a new number.

-And she basically told me it's like getting an act of Congress to get a new number, and that what we would have to do now, I'm standing in the Social Security office.
+And she basically told me it's like getting an act of Congress to get a new number.

 I'm going to have to call the Social Security Administration to tell them that the card was stolen, but she couldn't do it there because of the bureaucracy involved in it all.